 - Additional investment in LEBC Holdings Limited (“LEBC”)

 - Follow-on funding to Nexus Underwriting Management Limited (“Nexus”)

 - New investment post-period end in Mark Edward Partners LLC (“MEP”)

 Brian Marsh, B.P.
 Marsh Chairman, commented, “This solid set of results demonstrates substantial growth in our Investment Portfolio in line with our strategy to deliver value to shareholders.”

 The valuations from 31 July 2007 include £10.1million net proceeds raised on AIM and all valuations below are net of deferred tax.

-I am pleased to present the audited Consolidated Financial Statements of B.P.
-Marsh & Partners Plc for the year ended 31 January 2016.
+I am pleased to present the unaudited Consolidated Financial Statements of B.P.
+Marsh & Partners Plc for the six month period to 31 July 2017.

 The Net Asset Value has increased to £88.8m from £73.8m as at 31 July 2016, representing an NAV per share of 304p (31 July 2016: 253p), and unaudited profit after tax in the Period was £10.2m, compared to £4m in the six months to 31 July 2016.

 The disposals of Besso and Trireme during the Period provided the Company with combined proceeds of £32.0m before tax and we will deploy this into new investments and our existing investee companies.